XZCUTE/QuizBeeSystem/README.md

 When participants have equal scores, the application implements a sophisticated tie-breaking mechanism:

 1. **Tie-Breaker Questions**: Special questions marked with the "tie-breaker" difficulty.
-2. **First-Correct-Answer Ranking**: If two participants have the same score, the participant who was first to correctly answer a tie-breaker question ranks higher.
-3. **Answer Timestamp**: The system records the exact timestamp when each answer was submitted using the Firebase server timestamp.
-4. **Fallback Mechanism**: If neither participant has answered a tie-breaker question correctly (or if there are no tie-breaker questions), the system falls back to using the timestamp of their last answer as a tiebreaker.

 ### Viewing Tie-Breaker Results